Complaint Handling Procedures

-If we use the One Call process, we call the Provider and ask the Provider to resolve the Complaint immediately by agreeing to the resolution the Consumer wants.
-If the Provider agrees, we close the case as resolved.
+If we use the One Call process, we call the Member and ask the Member to resolve the Complaint immediately by agreeing to the resolution the Consumer wants.
+If the Member agrees, we close the case as resolved.

 5.2 Case management